-Yes, it’s happening!
-It was touch and go, but the fireworks and fest are on.
-While you could view the Redondo Beach fireworks from just about anywhere in the South Bay, the best seats are those you reserve at Seaside Lagoon.
-It gives you a place to play (swim, race, do an obstacle course and more) and picnic for the day, along with a your ringside seat.
+Want to get into the 4th of July spirit a couple days early?
+Head to the Seaside Lagoon where fireworks will go off on Sun.
+Jul.
+1. While you could view the Redondo Beach fireworks from just about anywhere in the South Bay, the best seats are those you can reserve on their website.
+It gives you a place to play (swim, race, do an obstacle course and more) and picnic for the day, along with your ringside seat.
 Fireworks begin at 9 p.m.
-Redondo Beach. $15-$25.
+Redondo Beach. $25.
 All Ages.
 Event details.

-The day caps off with a fireworks show at 9 p.m., but there are lots of things to do earlier in the day.
+The day caps off with a fireworks show, but there are so many things to do earlier in the day.
 Like the all-you-can-eat pancake breakfast ($3), followed by a Home Run Derby.
-There’s also a family open swim day (for free) at several area swim pools, and a free patriotic concert in the park featuring the Conejo Pops Orchestra plus patriotic games and crafts for the kids (starting at 5 p.m.).
+There’s also a family open swim day (for free) at several area swimming pools and a free patriotic concert in the park featuring the LA Allstars plus patriotic games and crafts for the kids (starting at 5 p.m.).
 Fireworks begin at 9 p.m.
 Thousand Oaks.
-Free admission.
+Free to attend, games and activities vary.
 All Ages.
 Event details.

-The show, called Made in the USA, kicks off at 6 p.m. with the Fernando Valley Symphony Orchestra playing All American favorites.
-Bring a picnic and relax, listen and dance while the kids play in the children’s area before the fireworks begin at 9 p.m.
+Bring a picnic and relax, listen and dance to Jack Mack and The Heart Attack Horns while the kids play in the children’s area.
+Fireworks begin at 9 p.m.
 Woodland Hills.
 Free.
 All Ages.
 Event details.

 photo: Michael Witzel via flickr

-Watch out for the water spray from the fire boats, as a whole host of boats float by, decked out in their finest red, white & blue.
-Brought to you by the American Legion Yacht Club, who also serves up a pancake breakfast for a fee.
-Come back later in the evening to catch the fireworks at 9 p.m.
-Parade begins at 1 p.m.
+Watch out for the water spray from the fire boats, as a whole host of boats float by, decked out in their finest red, white and blue.
+Brought to you by the American Legion Yacht Club, who also serves up a pancake breakfast that morning for a fee.
+Come back later for the parade that begins at 1 p.m. and stay for the music and more.
+Fireworks begin at 9 p.m.
 Newport Beach.
 Free (parade viewing only).
 All Ages.
 Event details.

 Pacific Palisades Parade

 The Palisades Parade brings with it a small town feel, if your small town happens have skydivers landing in the town center and bands and horses from across the country, alongside the local kids and community.
-After the parade there is a family concert and finally the fireworks at night ($10 for concert and fireworks seating for adults).
+After the parade, there is a family concert and finally the fireworks at night ($10 for concert and fireworks seating for adults).
 Parade begins at 1:50 p.m.
+Fireworks begin at 9 p.m.
 Pacific Palisades.
 Free.
 All Ages.
 Event details.

 Huntington Beach Celebration

-The Huntington Beach 4th of July parade was first held over 100 years ago and has grown to encompass three full days of food, entertainment, family activities and more.
-The festivities get going on the 4th with the parade and a 23-minute fireworks spectacular.
-Parade begins at 10 a.m. fireworks at 9 p.m.
+The Huntington Beach 4th of July parade was first held over 100 years ago and has grown to encompass four full days of food, entertainment, family activities and more staring on the first of Jul.
+The festivities really get going on the 4th with the parade and fireworks spectacular.
+Parade begins at 10 a.m.
+Fireworks at 9 p.m.
 Huntington Beach.
-Free–$20 (Reserved seating).
+Free.
 All Ages.
 Event details.